 The Coogan Law, SB 1162, became law on January 1, 2000.
 This law requires that 15% of the earnings of an unemancipated minor rendering artistic or creative services in California be transferred to a set-aside trust.
 This blocked trust account has become known as a Coogan Account and it is meant to protect a portion of a young performer’s earnings for his or her future.
 Several years after the law was passed, some employers were left holding funds awaiting trust account information from parents/guardians, technically leaving these funds “unclaimed.”

 Because of this, SAG and MPAA proposed an amendment to the law, through SB 210, that this was put in place to ensure funds would be transferred to their rightful owners, and to have the money protected until that time.
-SB 210 designated The Actors Fund as trustee of all unclaimed Coogan funds and also exempts them from the Unclaimed Property Law, meaning the funds will stay in the Actors Fund trust in perpetuity until claimed by the rightful owner, never to be absorbed by the state.
+SB 210 designated the Entertainment Community Fund as trustee of all unclaimed Coogan funds and also exempts them from the Unclaimed Property Law, meaning the funds will stay in the Entertainment Community Fund trust in perpetuity until claimed by the rightful owner, never to be absorbed by the state.
 You can read the entire law and all amendments here.

 Q: Why have my funds become “Unclaimed”?